fattorib/ZeRO-transformer/writeup.md

 - Final 10% of training steps are conducted at the final learning rate
 - No dropout is used, only regularization comes from a weight decay of 0.1 applied to all non-bias and LN weights.
 - Initial Experiments are performed with the 'base' model listed under ```conf/model_config.yaml```.
 Model is approximately 124M params.
+- Due to the use of ALiBi, *all* validation is performed at the maximum sequence length of 1024 tokens.
+- All models weights are initialized with the same seed and dataset is shuffled with a fixed seed too.

 ## Staged Sequence Training: